On Control Networks Over Finite Lattices

 The rest of this paper is organized as follows.
-Section \ref{S2} provides preliminaries about STP and lattice theory; Section \ref{S3} treats the networks over finite lattices in a framework of algebraic state space and vector expressions: first it gives criteria for a finite set endowed with an operator to be a lattice, and then investigates some properties of networks over product lattices; Section \ref{S4} deals with constructing and recovering the underlying lattice structures for finite-valued networks, designing algorithms to construct partial order so that a given network can be viewed as generated by basic operators of a lattice.
+Section \ref{S2} provides preliminaries about the STP and lattice theory; Section \ref{S3} studies the networks over finite lattices under the framework of algebraic state space and vector expressions: first it gives criteria for a finite set endowed with an operator to be a lattice, and then investigates the basic properties of networks over product lattices; Section \ref{S4} is devoted to constructing and recovering the underlying lattice structures for finite-valued networks, designing algorithms to construct partial order so that a given network can be viewed as generated by basic operators of a lattice.
 These results are illustrated by numerical examples in Section \ref{S5}.
-Section \ref{S6} is a brief conclusion.
+Section \ref{S6} consists of conclusions and further problems.

-Before ending this introduction we give a list for notations, which are used in the sequel:
+Before ending this introduction we give a list for notations which are used in the sequel:

 \begin{enumerate}